voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 <br />

-We believe our democracy could serve us exponentially better.
+Our democracy could serve us exponentially better.

 Liquid democracy is a 21st-century upgrade for democratic decision making.

 It blends the best of direct and representative systems into a more authentic and practical combination.

 ---------

-On one extreme, we have direct democracy, when everyone can vote on legislation.
-It’s Lincoln's [“government by the people”](https://youtu.be/BvA0J_2ZpIQ?t=2m13s).
+Originally, we had **direct democracy**, when everyone could vote on all legislation.
+Lincoln's [“government by the people”](https://youtu.be/BvA0J_2ZpIQ?t=2m13s).

 ![](/assets/article_images/2016-09-21-what-is-liquid-democracy/crowd-raises-hands-photo.png)